Home » History

 - Kilby Road/Factory Stores Entrance(west of Kimball Junction),

 - Powderwood Drive/Factory Stores (towards the Nike Store in the back.)

 - Kilby Road, Walmart - 2- lane roundabout, and

 - South of the Walmart on the road to the ski jump area.

-In Provo, Utah roundabouts are located at the following 9 intersections:
+In Provo, Utah includes over 15 roundabouts some are located at the following intersections: